Jackycheng0808/protcnn/README.md

 Model Inspired by ["Using Deep Learning to Annotate the Protein Universe"](https://www.biorxiv.org/content/10.1101/626507v3.full.pdf)

-Above 97% test accuracy trained by resNet with Adam optimizer.
+Achieve 96.6% test accuracy trained by resNet with Adam optimizer.

 ## Hardware
 -----------